enasequence/ena-browser-documentation/help_and_guides/sars-cov-2-submissions.rst

 After registering your study and samples, you can submit your read files along with experimental (library-related) metadata.
 See our `Read Submission Guide <https://ena-docs.readthedocs.io/en/latest/submit/reads.html>`_ for detailed instructions on submitting reads.

 We encourage submissions to include information on specific protocols used for the experiment.
 This should be provided in the library description.
 This can be, for example, the name and/or URL to a specific protocol.
 View our listing of the available `full experimental metadata dictionaries <https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html>`_.

+Note: Submitted reads to ENA should not contain human identifiable reads.
+Please filter out human reads prior to submission - if required, `here <https://github.com/alakob/Metagen-FastQC-Docker>`_ is a tool which can be used.

 Submitting Assemblies
 =====================